 Regardless of what project you want to launch, there’s a lot you can learn by having a look at the wireframes created for Udacity, one of the Web’s most popular online learning sites.

-There’s nothing fancy looks-wise, but you can get a good idea of how much effort was spent in laying out each block of content for an overall pleasing and harmonious effect.
+There’s nothing fancy looks-wise at this wireframe example, but you can get a good idea of how much effort was spent in laying out each block of content for an overall pleasing and harmonious effect.

 Back to My Body Dashboard Diary Wireframe